Communist Party of Britain: North Korea

 The Communist Party of Britain and Workers' Party of Korea are both members of the International Meeting of Communist and Workers' Parties, and so have positive relations.
 Thus, the Young Communist League has fraternal relations with the Socialist Patriotic Youth League.
 Challenge, the magazine of the YCL, have published articles in support of the DPRK.

+Attitudes towards social issues

+Transgender rights

+The party states that it supports transgender rights, stating that "The Communist Party supports the right of trans people to live free from discrimination and prejudice", and that "Communists are clear that efforts must continue to improve the resourcing of the current system for transgender people to access services and to transition legally, not just in Scotland but across Britain.
+Together with the defence and improvement of women's sex-based services and facilities, this is part of the broader struggle for democratic rights, social justice and socialism."